 [US: 2/8/2021]

-Instructors are encouraged to provide students with a list of available s, available at https://www.uky.edu/universitysenate/resources-available-students.
+Instructors are encouraged to provide students with a list of available resources.

 Optional Information for Syllabi

 [US: 2/8/2021]

 As non-required information that instructors may opt to include in a course, the following items may also be included: if required by an accrediting agency, course goals or objectives (in addition to student learning outcomes, or SLOs); classroom behavior policies; course material copyright statement; or classroom recording policy.
 This page has some sample language.